 Parents' and educators' satisfaction with the overall quality of service delivery

-Seventy-eight per cent of parents and 63% of educators were satisfied with the overall quality of service delivery.
-Overall 71% of respondents1 were satisfied.
+Seventy-one per cent of parents and 59% of educators were satisfied with the overall quality of service delivery.
+Overall 64% of respondents were satisfied.1

 Aspects of service delivery that parents and educators rated most highly

 Parents rated the following aspects of service most highly:

 - I was included in developing the plan and goals for my child (85%)

 - I feel cultural needs were well considered in the way Special Education staff worked with the child and family (82%)

 Educators rated the following aspects of service most highly: